Canyon Crest Academy

-Canyon Crest Academy (CCA) is a public high school in San Diego, Southern California.
-Founded in 2004, the school is a member of the San Dieguito Union High School District and is located in Pacific Highlands Ranch (often considered part of Carmel Valley), a residential suburb neighborhod of San Diego.
+Canyon Crest Academy (CCA) is a public high school in San Diego, California.
+Founded in 2004, the school is part of San Dieguito Union High School District and is located in Pacific Highlands Ranch (often considered part of Carmel Valley), a residential suburb neighborhood of San Diego.

 History

 During the first school year (2004–05) at CCA, only first-year students were admitted into the student body, with a new class being added with each subsequent year.
 As a result, a complete student body did not exist on campus until the fourth year of instruction (2007–08), when the first class were in their final year.
 During the first school year, the students were instructed in portable trailers located in the school's parking lot.
 All facilities were open and construction of the original buildings was completed by the end of the second school year (2005–06).
 The overall cost of building the campus amounted to $103 million.
 Until 2014, a lottery was held to determine admission to the school, as the number of students who wished to attend exceeded the school's maximum enrollment.
 However, as of 2014, the lottery is no longer held and all students in the district who wish to attend can do so.
 A new building, the B building, was added in early 2016, and was opened by August 2017, to alleviate the capacity issues.

-The first group of students chose the raven as the school's mascot.
+The first group of students chose the raven as the school's mascot, after the poem by Edgar Allan Poe.

 Curriculum

 CCA follows a semester class schedule instead of a traditional year-based schedule, which means that students can complete eight classes in a year (four in the fall term and four in the spring term), rather than six year-long courses.
-The current student to teacher ratio is roughly 34:1.
+Students can choose to take one free period each semester if they choose: this arrangement has its students taking between 6-8 classes a year.

 Athletics

 CCA is a member of the Avocado West league in San Diego, along with Torrey Pines High School, La Costa Canyon High School, Carlsbad High School, San Dieguito Academy, and Sage Creek High School.
 The mascot of Canyon Crest Academy is the raven.
 Canyon Crest Academy Stadium is a multi-purpose stadium located on the school's campus.

-Fall sports include Boys Water Polo, Girls Golf, Girls Tennis, Girls Volleyball, Cross Country, and Girls Field Hockey; winter sports include Boys Basketball, Boys Soccer, Girls Basketball, Girls Soccer, Girls Water Polo, and Wrestling.
-Spring sports include Badminton, Boys Golf, Boys Lacrosse, Boys Tennis, Boys Volleyball, Girls Lacrosse, Baseball, Softball, Swim & Dive, Track & Field, and Beach Volleyball CCA does not have a football team or cheerleading squad; the founders of the school did not believe that the culture associated with high school football and cheerleading would be healthy for the students.
+Fall sports include Boys Water Polo, Girls Golf, Girls Tennis, Girls Volleyball, Cross Country, Girls Field Hockey, and Girls Flag Football; winter sports include Boys Basketball, Boys Soccer, Girls Basketball, Girls Soccer, Girls Water Polo, and Wrestling.
+Spring sports include Badminton, Boys Golf, Boys Lacrosse, Boys Tennis, Boys Volleyball, Girls Lacrosse, Baseball, Softball, Swim & Dive, Track & Field, and Beach Volleyball CCA does not have a tackle football team or cheerleading squad, but a girls' flag football team was added in the 2023-2024 school year, and the program was continued for 2024-2025, now having both a varsity and junior varsity team.